-Fund Total Assets at December 31, 20 (Unaudited) Rate of Compensation to Gladstone Management Corporation Gladstone Investment Corporation \$ 230,5 Gladstone Investment pays the Adviser a base management fee and a two-part incentive fee for investment advisory services.
+Fund Total Assets at December 31, 2005 (Unaudited) Rate of Compensation to Gladstone Management Corporation Gladstone Investment Corporation \$ 230,956,388 Gladstone Investment pays the Adviser a base management fee and a two-part incentive fee for investment advisory services.
 The base management fee is charged at an annual rate of 2% of Gladstone Investment's "gross assets," which is defined as its total assets, less cash and cash equivalents that are not invested in debt or equity securities of its portfolio companies in accordance with its investment objectives.
 The incentive fee consists of a quarterly income-based incentive fee and a capital gains incentive fee.
 The income-based incentive fee is calculated on the basis of "pre-incentive fee net investment income," which is interest income, dividend income, and any other income, including any other fees (other than fees for providing managerial assistance) such as commitment, origination, structuring, diligence and consulting fees, and other fees that Gladstone Investment receives from its portfolio companies, minus its operating expenses.
-No incentive fee is charged for any calendar quarter in which pre-incentive fee net investment also pays 100% of any pre-incentive fee net investment income does not exceed a quarterly hurdle rate of 1.75%.
-Gladstone Investment also pays 100% of any pre-incentive fee net investment income that exceeds 2.1875% in any calendar quarter.
-The Adviser has agreed to charge the base management fee on a reduced basis from the effective date of the investment advisory and management agreement, June 22, 2005, through March 31, 2006.
+No incentive fee is charged for any calendar quarter in which pre-incentive fee net investment income does not exceed a quarterly hurdle rate of 1.75% (7% annualized).
+Gladstone Investment also pays 100% of any pre-incentive fee net investment income that exceeds the hurdle rate but is less than 2.1875% in any calendar quarter, and 20% of any pre-incentive fee net investment income that exceeds 2.1875% in any calendar quarter.
+The Adviser has agreed to charge the base management agreement, June 22, 2005, through March 31, 2006.
 For this initial period, the annual 2% base management fee will be charged on the basis of "gross invested assets" rather than gross assets.
 "Gross invested assets" is defined as total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
 Gladstone Investment also pays Gladstone Administration for its allocable portion of the costs of Gladstone Investment's chief compliance officer, chief financial officer and controller and their respective staffs.
+22